SJXer/Lark-for-FSCIL/README.md

 # Lark-for-FSCIL
 Code for "Lark: Low-Rank updates after knowledge localization for Few-shot Class-Incremental Learning"

-CODE WILL BE RELEASED LATTER
+THE CODE WILL BE RELEASED LATTER.